akshell/docs/ref/core/fs.rst

 .. function:: list(path)

-   Return an array of directory subentries' names in arbitrary order.
+   Return an array of names of directory subentries in arbitrary order.

 .. function:: exists(path)